Playoffs: NASCAR

 The Chase for the Sprint Cup has been generally panned since its inception, as many drivers and owners have criticized the declining importance of the first 26 races, as well as very little change in schedule from year to year.
 Mike Fisher, the director of the NASCAR Research and Development Center, has been one of the more vocal critics of the system, saying that "Due to NASCAR having the same competitors on the track week in, week out, a champion emerges.
 In stick-and-ball sports, every team has a different schedule, so head-to-head series are necessary to determine a champion.
 That does not apply to auto racing."

-NASCAR extended the Chase format to its other two national touring series, the Xfinity Series and Gander Outdoors Truck Series (then the Camping World Truck Series), beginning in 2016.
+NASCAR extended the Chase format to its other two national touring series, the O'Reilly Auto Parts Series (then the Xfinity Series) and Craftsman Truck Series (then the Camping World Truck Series), beginning in 2016.
 The formats used in the two lower series are broadly similar to the format used in the Cup Series, but have some significant differences: